jzstraley/docsref/docs/im-guide/general/index.md

 categories:
     - General IM
 ---
-- Alcohol Use/Drug Use
-    - [Symptom-triggered > Fixed Benzodiazepine treatment for alcohol withdrawal][1]
-- Depression
-    - [STAR*D I: Adding bupropion or buspirone achieves remission in 30%][2]
-    - STAR*D II: When citalopram fails, remission induced in 25% when switched to ER bupropion, sertraline, or ER venlafaxine
 - Lab Errors
     - A1c
         - [Pitfalls in hemoglobin A1c measurement: when results may be misleading][3]